Inter-Party Dialogue

 Who is best placed to implement the activity?

 Political parties are the main drivers behind such dialogues, as they will be the main beneficiaries.
 Nonetheless, and particularly in polarized environments, external facilitators may support such processes.
 Where inter-party committees exist, they can facilitate dialogues and serve to institutionalize such efforts.
-Alternatively, national actors including Civil Society Organizations (CSOs) or think tanks can act as impartial facilitators.
-International partners including organizations such as the UN may support such efforts as well.
+Alternatively, national actors including civil society organizations (CSOs) or think tanks can act as impartial facilitators.
+International partners including organizations such as the United Nations may support such efforts as well.

-Within an early warning early response system, such dialogues may be initiated by those leading the system with the necessary buy in of political actors.
+Within an early warning and early response system, such dialogues may be initiated by those leading the system with the necessary buy-in of political actors.

 3.